azarual/epicGrid/README.md

 #### Simple Column Example

+The bread-and-butter of any grid system is its ability to create columns. epicGrid does this like so...

 ```html
 <div class="m-col-3-4" id="main">...</div>
 <div class="m-col-1-4" id="sidebar">...</div>
 ```

 On a screen size greater than 656px wide, this markup would result in 2 columns - a main and a sidebar, three quarters and one quarter wide, respectively.
-On a screen size less than or equal to 656px, the columns would both be 100% wide, with the sidebar below the main column.
+On a screen size less than or equal to 656px, the columns would both be 100% wide, with the sidebar following after the main column.

 ######NOTE

-In the above example, since there is no `x-col` or `s-col` markup columns will revert to a width of 100% wide.
+In the above example, since there is no `x-col` or `s-col` markup, columns will revert to a width of 100% wide.

-In the above example, since there is no `l-col` or `h-col` markup columns will **inherit** the width of the last largest breakpoint, ie. `m-col`.
+In the above example, since there is no `l-col` or `h-col` markup, columns will **inherit** the width of the previous largest breakpoint, ie. `m-col`.

 #### Simple Centered Example

+Centered columns are columns that are centered - shocker!

 ```html
 <div class="s-center-6-7 l-center-3-4" id="first">...</div>